rolldown/rolldown/crates/rolldown/tests/esbuild/default/named_function_expression_argument_collision/bypass.md

 # Reason
-1. don't rewrite top level binding
+1. the name `foo` binding of function expression can't not referenced anywhere, rolldown have same behavior as esbuild
 # Diff
 ## /out/entry.js
 ### esbuild